La Leche League

-La Leche League International (LLLI) (La Leche) is a non-governmental, nonprofit organization that organizes advocacy, education, and training related to breastfeeding.
+La Leche League International (LLLI) (La Leche) is a non-governmental, non-profit organization that organizes advocacy, education, and training related to breastfeeding.
 It is present in about 89 countries.

-The aim of the charity is to provide mother to mother support and recognize the importance of mothering through breastfeeding, especially in social cultures where motherhood and breastfeeding are often not valued.
-This includes a mixture of modern family set ups and feeding options, and major efforts have been made in recent years by the charity to improve diversity and equality so it is accessible to all who seek support with their breastfeeding goals.
+The aim of the charity is to provide mother-to-mother support and recognize the importance of mothering through breastfeeding, especially in social cultures where motherhood and breastfeeding are often not valued.
+This includes a mixture of modern family situations and feeding options.
+In recent years, LLLI has made major efforts to improve diversity and equality, in order to be more accessible to all who seek breastfeeding support.

 History

-The organization was founded in 1956 by Marian Tompson, Mary White, Mary Ann Cahill, Edwina Froehlich, Mary Ann Kerwin, Viola Lennon, and Betty Wagner.
+The organization was founded in 1956 by Marian Thompson, Mary White, Mary Ann Cahill, Edwina Froehlich, Mary Ann Kerwin, Viola Lennon, and Betty Wagner.
 Later, other professionals joined and supported the group - Dr. Herbert Ratner and Dr. Gregory White.
 Herbert Ratner was influential in expanding the organization's philosophy beyond breastfeeding.
 At the time, most women in the United States bottle-fed their babies.
 At the time the organization was founded, only 20% of babies were breastfeeding in the United States.
 The first formal La Leche League meeting was held on October 17, 1956, in Illinois.
 The seven Leaders originally held meetings in private homes; more recently, hospitals, parenting centers, and other public venues have provided meeting spaces.
 In 1957, Dr. Grantly Dick-Read, considered the father of the natural childbirth movement, also came to speak with them.
 The first La Leche League Group outside of the United States formed in 1960 in Jonquiere, Quebec, Canada.
 The La Leche League became La Leche League International, Inc. (LLLI) in 1964 with groups in Canada, Mexico and New Zealand.
 In 1964 the first international conference was held in Chicago with 425 adults and 100 babies in attendance.

-In 1981 LLLI was granted consultative status with the United Nations Children's Fund (UNICEF).
-In 1985 LLLI served on the International Board of Lactation Consultant Examiners, established to develop and administer a voluntary certification program for lactation consultants.
+In 1981, the LLLI was granted consultative status with the United Nations Children's Fund (UNICEF).
+In 1985, the LLLI served on the International Board of Lactation Consultant Examiners, established to develop and administer a voluntary certification program for lactation consultants.
 The first IBLCE exam was administered in July 1985.
 The name "La Leche" comes from the Spanish word leche [pronounced leh-cheh] meaning milk.
 It was inspired by a shrine in St. Augustine, Florida, dedicated to "Nuestra Señora de la Leche y Buen Parto", meaning "Our Lady of Happy Delivery and Plentiful Milk".

 Group meetings were held by a Leader, someone approved by LLLI to run the meetings and moderate the discussion that would take place.
-LLLI grew from a local, to a national, and then an international organization that has been helping thousands of mothers and babies all over the world for more than 60 years.
+LLLI grew from a local, to a national, and then an international organization.

+In November 2024, founder Marian Tompson quit in response to the inclusion of transgender people in the organisation.
+In her letter of resignation, she described the organisation as a "travesty" and described trans women who breastfeed as "men who, for whatever reason, want to have the experience of breastfeeding."